 I am an associate professor of sociology at the University of British Columbia.
 I earned my Ph.D. in sociology from Northwestern.
 Before arriving in Vancouver, I was a postdoctoral fellow at the Princeton Society of Fellows.

 I study the cultural, political, and spatial expressions of sexuality.
 Click here to read an interview with me in which discuss why I became a sociologist, memorable advice I have received over the years, and reflections on my new gayborhoods book.

-My publications consider LGBT social movement organizing (Annual Review of Sociology 2016), along with their political history of doing so in the nation’s capital (American Sociological Review 2011, award-winning lead article); how our cultural understandings of sexuality are changing in the so-called “post-gay” era (Social Problems 2011); the problem of measurement in social scientific studies of culture (Theory and Society 2009); how to measure urban sexual cultures (Theory and Society 2014); the relationship between infighting and insurrection (award-winning University of Chicago Press book 2008); and the alleged demise of iconic gay neighborhoods across the United States (Princeton University Press book 2014; IJURR 2015; EPA 2015; Contexts 2015).
+My publications consider LGBT social movement organizing (Annual Review of Sociology 2016), along with their political history of doing so in the nation’s capital (American Sociological Review 2011, award-winning lead article); how cultural understandings of sexuality are changing in a so-called “post-gay” era (Social Problems 2011); the problem of measurement in social scientific studies of culture (Theory and Society 2009); how to measure urban sexual cultures (Theory and Society 2014); the relationship between infighting and insurrection (award-winning University of Chicago Press book 2008); and the alleged demise of iconic gay neighborhoods across the United States (Princeton University Press book 2014; IJURR 2015; EPA 2015; Contexts 2015).

-As you can see from this list, I study topics that range from measurement to mobilization and the metropolis.
-Despite this diversity, however, there are common questions that motivate my work: How can we characterize the social organization of sexuality?
-And how do these arrangements change over time, across political contexts, and in urban and non-urban settings alike?
-I have used these broad questions to advance research programs in the study of culture (where I focus on how to measure meanings using qualitative approaches), social movements (where I think about the relationship between infighting and insurrection), and urban sociology (where I explore the spatial expressions of sexuality).
+I study topics that range from measurement to mobilization and the metropolis.
+Despite this diversity, there are common questions that motivate my work: What explains the social organization of sexuality?
+And what factors incite change in these arrangements over time, across political contexts, and in urban settings?
+I have used these questions to develop research programs in the study of culture (where I focus on how to measure meanings using qualitative approaches), social movements (where I think about the relationship between infighting and insurrection), and urban sociology (where I explore the spatial expressions of sexuality).